maxunibz/south-tyrol-air-quality-monitor-backend/docs/index.md

 + [Tomcat](http://tomcat.apache.org/) - An open source implementation of the Java Servlet, JavaServer Pages, Java Expression Language and Java WebSocket technologies

-## <a name="2"></a> Structure of the Development Environment
+## <a name="2"></a> Structure of the Backend Server Environment

-+ `/builds` - contains the development and production builds of the application
++ `/ims.unibz.cron` - contains the scheduler classes for the automatic update of the database
-+ `/docs` - contains the documentation
-+ `/node_modules` - contains all the dependencies of the project and the build tool
++ `/ims.unibz.db` - contains the database classes (CRUD) and the the two main objects of the project (Stations and Substance)
-+ `/src` - contains the source code of the application
++ `/ims.unibz.ini` - contains all the external configuraton files of the project
-+ .gitignore - contains all files which should be ignored by the version management system
++ `/ims.unibz.json` - contains the JSON classes for the JSON management of data exchange
-+ gulpfile.js - contains all build steps
++ `/ims.unibz.rest` - contains the classes for the REST server part
-+ package.json - contains the definition of this project with descriptive metadata as well as a list of all it's dependencies
++ `/web` - contains the source code of the admin page application

-## <a name="3"></a> The Source Code Folder

-The source code folder is structured as follows:

-+ `/img` - contains image assets
-+ `/js` - contains all JS assets
-+ `/less` - contains all Less stylesheets (Bootstrap-based and custom ones)
-+ `index.html` - The "one page" of our one page appli